View Nepal in Detail

 Accommodation Teahouses, Camping

 The Manaslu Circuit Trek is a 13-day journey that unfolds in the far reaches of the Himalayas in Nepal, revealing magnificent landscapes, vibrant culture, and a multifaceted experience.
-You walk across Nepal, where you will walk along winding and steep paths, experience the thrill of crossing bridges built over swift rivers, and encounter welcoming local mountain folk.
+Picture a fantastic land as the towering snow-covered peaks kiss the heavens, and Minuscule hamlets snuggle between the verdant slopes.
+Well, that is the Manaslu Circuit Trek for you.
+It is a 13-day trek across Nepal, where you will walk along winding and steep paths, experience the thrill of crossing bridges built over swift rivers, and encounter welcoming local mountain folk.

 Special rest days are made to support the change and acclimatization.
 One of the most amazing experiences is crossing the large mountain pass, Larkya La.
 The trek is about finding places and not just about walking.
 You’ll be able to visit ancient monasteries and purely enjoy trekking and walking while breathing.
 You will officially end your trek in Besisahar with lots of amazing memories.
 After that, you can return to Kathmandu after completing such an amazing journey.

-At the end of the trek, you will feel proud and happy with yourself, knowing you’ve experienced something special.
+At the end of the trek, you will feel proud and happy of yourself, knowing you’ve experienced something special.
 You will be left with the most incredible memories and return as a hero.

 Manaslu Trip Highlight